 A friend from work invited us to an event the other day.
 She’s Kenyan and she was organising an African themed dinner for Christmas.
 The aim was to bring together the Africans that were living in the town.
-I’m white British, well, I was born in England to American and Welsh parents, and if you go back further I have Irish, Italian and English ancestry.
-My girlfriend is from southern Africa, well, she was born in Wales but her parents are from Malawi and Zambia, and she spent most of her childhood in Malawi.
+I’m white British, well, I was born in England to American and Welsh parents, and I've got Irish and Italian in me too.
+My girlfriend is from southern Africa, she was born in Wales but her parents are from Malawi and Zambia, and she spent most of her childhood in Malawi.
 We invited my neighbour and her lovely Zimbabwean carer, they both came along too.

 We were put on a table with a dozen other people.
 Mainly couples of a variety of ages and from different parts of the African continent.
-We recognised a few of the people there, one woman ran a small store on the lower high street selling African food and a few cultural items.
-We had got some boerewors there in the past.
-We also knew one of the Namibian women, I had met her through one of my closest friends, she was there with her little daughter.
+We recognised a few of the people there, a cheerful woman with a perpetual smile who ran a small store on the lower high street selling African food and a few cultural items.
+We also knew one of the Namibian women, a tall, elegant woman I had met through a friend, she was there with her little daughter.

 The local MP had been invited too and as part of the event he gave a brief speech about the virtues of multiculturalism.
 His wife was of Indian descent, which he was keen to point out, and which was admirable for the MP of a provincial British town in the West Country.
 Not that we were in any way monocultural.
 He said that census data showed just over eleven percent of the towns population was born outside of the UK, with sizeable African, Asian and eastern European contingents, and a fractionally greater percentage were of an ethnic origin other than white British.
 It was a good speech actually; informative and humorous.
 He played upon the hashtag IfAfricaWasABar and joked about the fact that there were more Kenyans and South Africans in the town than Nigerians, but the Nigerians were the loudest and most visible.